w3f/Grants-Program/applications/ArtZero_InkWhale.md

 - **Total Costs:** 30,000 USD

-### Milestone 1  — NFT Marketplace on Moonbeam and Astar
+### Milestone 1  — NFT Marketplace on Polkadot Parachains
 * **Estimated Duration:** 8 weeks
 * **Costs:** 15,000 USD

-In this milestone, We will implement all Ink!
-Smart contracts on Moonbeam and Astar Testnet with full working NFT Marketplace UI/UX and backend.
-Consider to launch on Mainnet when the networks are ready with Mainnet Smart Contract.
+In this milestone, We will create Smart contracts to be compatible with Ink!4.0 Polkadot Parachains with full working NFT Marketplace UI/UX and backend.

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |